Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing-app/Netcdf_Editor_App_under_the_hood.md

 Here is a scheme representing the workflow:

 <div class="alert alert-info">
-I retranscribed it as accurately as I could though I'm not an expert of those technologies.
-This scheme can give at least a grasp of how the platforms and elements are chained together.
+  This scheme might not be accurate technically speaking but it can give at least a grasp of how the platforms and elements are chained together.
 </div>

 ![Deployment Arch](/assets/images/climsim/climsim-deployment-arch.png)